University of Rhode Island

 Scandinavians have always been very interested in the oceans.
 As far back as the 1500s a Swedish priest, Olaus Magnus, made a famous map of the Nordic countries called the ‘Carta Marina’, published in 1539.
 As its name indicates, it also includes a tremendous amount of detail about the ocean, not only of life in the sea, but also of whorls and eddies between Iceland and Norway just north of the Faroes.
 A copy of Carta Marina will be on display here on the Norröna shortly.
 In the late 1800s Norwegian oceanographers conducted a number of expeditions to chart the Nordic Seas.
 They also developed the observational and theoretical skills to interpret their findings.
 The left

-the Nordic Seas, published in 1909 by Helland-Hansen
+Nordic Seas, published in 1909 by Helland-Hansen and

-what Olaus Magnus drew in Carta Marina almost 500
+drew in Carta Marina almost 500 years earlier!

 itself into the eastward flowing Faroe Current just

-the ocean currents in and between the northeast
+understanding of the ocean currents in and between

 Atlantic and the Nordic Seas.